AGhost-7/docker-dev/readme.md

 - `ubuntu-dev-base`: Ubuntu Trusty image with a few presets such as docker of already installed.
 Might add docker-compose in there eventually.
 Not decided.
 Main thing with this image though is that it downgrades from root to a regular user.
-It is also configured to allow passwordless `sudo` just like those vagrant images.
+It is also configured to allow passwordless `sudo` just like those nice vagrant images.
 - `power-tmux`: Powerline + Tmux.
 Based from the `ubuntu-dev-base` image.
 - `ubuntu-nvim`: NeoVim image.
 Based from `ubuntu-tmux`.
 Language agnostic vim setup (no language-specific plugins in there).